 A first class hockey club in first class city, Ottawa has both."

 The Ottawa 67s Hockey Club strongly supports each player in his quest to achieve academic success.
 The Ottawa 67’s are fortunate to have two volunteer Academic Advisors who assist the players with their educational requirements.

 Mary Enns maintains daily contact with all high school level players who attend the high school where she teaches.
 The teachers also host a weekly meeting, to assist players and to help them keep up with their schoolwork.
 Ms Enns works with the guidance department, the player, and his family to arrange for the courses that he wants to take so he is ready for school on the first day.
 They will also work with the player’s home school guidance department is arranging for his courses for the second semester so that once hockey in Ottawa is done, he can attend his home school taking the same subjects.

 Ms Enns also has regular communication with the player’s parents to ensure they are kept aware of their son’s progress at high school.

 Eileen Duffin, our Academic Advisor who works with the post secondary school players, has recently retired after a 30 year teaching career in Quebec, Germany and, for the last 18 years, at Canterbury High School in Ottawa.
 She has been a department head, coach and mentor.
 She is a lifelong hockey lover and understands the challenges that hockey players have in balancing playing and education.

-Ms. Duffin holds weekly meetings with the players at the, Civic Centre Arena, to discuss, and assist with, any issues they may have with their courses and is also available to the player to assist them in registering and selecting the courses they are interested in.
+Ms. Duffin holds weekly meetings with the players to discuss and assist with any issues they may have with their courses and is also available to the player to assist them in registering and selecting the courses they are interested in.

 Thanks to the generous support of Welch LLP, students meeting the criteria are eligible for a monthly academic award, given five times throughout the regular season.
 The recipients of these monetary awards are players who have demonstrated commitment to school and to academic achievement.